lasinducharith/ballerina-rest-service/README.md

 Skip "Writing the Service" section

 ## Writing the Service
 Create a new directory(Ex: hello-ballerina).
-Inside the directory,create a package(Ex: service).
-Package is another directory in the project hierarchy.
+Inside the directory, create a package(Ex: services).
+Ballerina package is another directory in the project hierarchy.
 Create a new file in your text editor and copy following content.
 Save the file with .bal extension (ex:helloService.bal)
 ```
 hello-ballerina